 ARCH 527.
 Architecture: Meaning & Place.
 3 Credits.
-(3 Sem; 9 cr max) On demand Close examination of the psychological, existential and traditional meaning and consequential sense of place in our natural and built environment.
+(3 Sem; 9 cr max) On demand PREREQUISITE: Graduate standing or Seniors by petition.
+Close examination of the psychological, existential and traditional meaning and consequential sense of place in our natural and built environment.